-Email marketing is the most inevitable way to drive revenue in your business.
-Besides discount offers, specials and coupons, educational content engages recipients and increases their interest in your brand.
-It is an effective way of building credibility and trust, which encourages future purchases and instils brand loyalty.
-Check out these 7 tips that can boost the conversion rate.
+Email marketing is the most reliable way to drive revenue.
+Discount offers, specials, coupons and educational content engage recipients and increase their interest in your brand.
+It is an effective way of building credibility and trust, which instills brand loyalty and encourages future purchases.
+Check out these 7 tips that can boost your conversion rate.

-E-commerce email marketing has an average ROI of $38 for every $1 spent.
-Email marketing has great capability to promote your business.
-Email marketing is a powerful strategy to increase sales at a greater achievement rate.
+eCommerce email marketing has an average ROI of $38 for every $1 spent—with numbers like that, you can’t afford not to.
 Here are seven strategies that you can explore to boost your conversion rates.

 1. People appreciate quality content